buttons/github-buttons/README.md

 - **Stable**
   High test coverage for the [main library](buttons.js) and automated tests on [Circle CI](https://circleci.com/gh/ntkme/github-buttons) assure the service quality.
 - **Backward Compatible**
-  As you may still need this, outdated browsers like IE 6 is supported.
+  As you may still need this, outdated browsers like IE 6 are supported.
 - **Accessibility**
   ARIA label support enables accessibility for screen reader users.